 The classic pixie cut first gained popularity in the early to mid-1950s and today it’s still one of the most popular hairstyles for women looking to go short.
-If you’ve found yourself asking “should I get a pixie cut?” and you’re not quite sure yet if it’s for you, we’ve listed the 10 things you should know before you book in at the salon.
+If you’re reading this because you’re wondering “should I get a pixie cut?”, we’ve listed the 10 things you should know before booking a hair appointment.

-So, you want a pixie cut, great!
-But what kind of pixie cut is it you want?
+So, you want a pixie cut but what kind of pixie cut is it you want?
 There are long pixies, short pixies, pixies with bangs, pixies without bangs, pixies with undercuts…the variations are almost endless!
 Whether it’s Audrey Hepburn‘s iconic pixie and short bangs that have inspired you or you’re obsessed with Katy Perry‘s edgy cropped haircut, once you’ve narrowed down the search to a more specific style it’ll be a lot easier to envision yourself with it.

 The main thing to remember if you’re thinking “should I get a pixie cut?” is that you don’t have to decide right away.
 If you’ve never gone short before, it might be a good idea to go shorter in stages, first with a lob, then a bob and then gradually go shorter as you become more comfortable with it.